Tamotsu Yatō: Biography

-Yato was born in Nishinomiya in 1928 as Tamotsu Takeda.
+Yato was born in Nishinomiya in 1925 as Tamotsu Takeda.
 He was self-taught photographer and during his life never took part in any of the many photographic organizations which was customary in Japan that time.

 During his life he had been a day laborer, as well as working at the Nichigeki theater.

 Tamotsu Yato was a friend and collaborator of the writer Yukio Mishima and the film critic Donald Richie, as well as a long-term romantic partner of Meredith Weatherby, an expatriate American publisher and translator of Mishima's works into English.
 Meredith, who was president of the Weatherhill publishing house, bought Yato his first camera, and his friends showed him how to use it.
 Yato completed three volumes of photography.

 In the preface to his 1972 collection Otoko, Tamotsu Yato wrote:

 Even though Yato's work received only a limited public distribution, it has attained a cult following and has been acknowledged as a major influence by a number of artists working with male erotica.
 Thus, Sadao Hasegawa remarks in his Paradise Visions: "Tamotsu Yato achieved fame by creating Otoko, a picture book.
 He photographed Yukio Mishima, nude.
 His subjects: traditional, muscular, unsophisticated countryside men, are mostly extinct today.
 Otoko was valuable because you could see these long-bodied, stout-legged, cropped hair, square-jawed men...
 Good-bye, men of Nippon!"

-Tamotsu Yatō died in sleep in his apartment in Takadanobaba from a heart condition at the age of forty-five.
-After his passing, Meredith Weatherby took his negatives to California.
+Tamotsu Yatō died in sleep in his apartment in Takadanobaba from a heart condition at the age of forty-eight.
+After his death, Meredith Weatherby took his negatives to California.
 They later went into the possession of Fumio Mizuno, who owns them to this day.